dizhaung/utilizavr/README.md

 ## PS
 That script is inspired in some way by
-[Check SNMP Cisco Traffic](https://exchange.nagios.org/directory/Plugins/Hardware/Network-Gear/Cisco/Check-SNMP-Cisco-Traffic/details) plugin for Nagios by Michael Boehm, but I like to try to do somewaht similar by myself.
+[Check SNMP Cisco Traffic](https://exchange.nagios.org/directory/Plugins/Hardware/Network-Gear/Cisco/Check-SNMP-Cisco-Traffic/details) plugin for Nagios by Michael Boehm, but I like to try to do somewhat similar by myself.

 Spot a typo?
 Have a suggestion to made script better?
 Or you think my code is shit?
 Feel free to contact me at yman at protonmail dot ch.
-Or open an issue righ here on GitHub.
+Or open an issue right here on GitHub.